-As of 2019, most insurance companies have extended coverage of the HPV vaccine to women ages 9-45 (previously, the vaccine was only offered to women up to the age of 26).
-The vaccine is a 3 shot series with the second vaccine given 1-2 months after the first and the third vaccine given 6 months after the first.
-If a woman has previously received any of the vaccines in the series, but has not yet completed the series by the recommended time intervals, it is not recommended to restart the vaccine series, but rather just finish it.
+As of 2019, most insurance companies have extended the coverage of the HPV vaccine to women ages 9-45 (previously, the vaccine was only offered to women up to the age of 26).
+The vaccine is a 3 shot series with the second vaccine given 1-2 months after the first and the third vaccine is given 6 months after the first.
+If a woman has previously received any of the vaccines in the series but has not yet completed the series by the recommended time intervals, it is not recommended to restart the vaccine series, but rather just finish it.

-Studies have already demonstrated the dramatic effect this vaccine has on reducing the number of HPV infections and subsequent cervical cancers that we see, not just in the United States, but world wide.
+Studies have already demonstrated the dramatic effect this vaccine has on reducing the number of HPV infections and subsequent cervical cancers that we see, not just in the United States, but worldwide.
 If you have not been vaccinated, we encourage you to do so as soon as possible.
 Please ask your provider more about how you can be vaccinated today!

 If your Pap test shows abnormal cells, additional tests may be performed.
 These tests include:

 Colposcopy: A colposcopy closely examines the vagina, vulva, and cervix by using a lighted magnifying instrument called a colposcope.